 The shore can sneak away from you fast - not so bad for these two yet, but imagine being on the further out sandbar.

-While taking long walks on South Carolina's beautiful beaches, be sure to watch for incoming tides, as the water doesn't always rise just in front of you.
-Many times, that lovely long stretch of beach is part sand bar and will soon be consumed by the 12 feet of water coming home.
+1) Vanishing sandbars: While taking long walks on South Carolina's beautiful beaches, be sure to watch for incoming tides, as the water doesn't always rise just in front of you.
+Many times, that lovely long stretch of beach is part sandbar and will soon be consumed by the 12 feet of water coming home.

-Should you find yourself in that worst case scenario, remember never to fight a rip tide and instead swim with the flow of it until the force has dispersed and you can swim parallel to shore and find a safe spot with mild currents to swim back.
+2) Riptides: Should you find yourself being sucked out to sea by a strong riptide, remember never to fight a riptide and instead swim with the flow of it until the force has dispersed and you can swim parallel to shore and find a safe spot with mild currents to swim back.